Ectotherm Empire

 V. Return to Normal!

 B. Offer a small meal 3-5 days later.
 We usually offer sub-adults and males pinkies, while the larger females typically receive a fuzzy mouse instead of their normal adult or weaned.
-While temperatures don’t have to be gradual, a return to feeding should be.
-Rebooting the digestive system can be a bit stressful and take a little longer to get going so it’s always best to start back up slowly.
+Rebooting the digestive system can be a bit stressful and take a little longer to get going, so it’s always best to start back up slowly.

 John Morrison